bogoware/Monads/README.md

 _Yet another functional library for C#_

-This library provides the `Result` and `Maybe` monads to support functional programming in C# providing a means to model pipelines of operations in a coincise, readable and safe way.
+## Monads: quick introduction

+Monads are a powerful tool to model operations in a functional way and it's not a coincidence that they are the cornerstone of functional programming.
+It's not our mission to explain what monads are and how they work, there are plenty of resources on the web that do that.

+For the objective of this library they can be considered as a sort of _container_ that encapsulates the result of an operation and provides a set of methods that allow to chain tasks in a safe way, warranting that the operation will be executed only if it is fine, shielding from attempting to perform further processing in case of failure or missing data.

 The benefit of adopting a functional approach is that it allows to model operations in a way that is more readable and easier to reason about, moreover it allows to write code that is more robust and less prone to errors.

+## Bogoware Monads

+This library provides the `Result` and `Maybe` monads to support functional programming in C#.
+These monads provide te means to model pipelines of operations in a robust, coincise and readable way.

-> The `Result<T, E>` monad is used to model operations that can fail and return a value.
+> The `Result<T, E>` monad is used to model operations that can fail.

->The `Maybe<T>` monad is used to model operations that can return a value or no value.
+>The `Maybe<T>` monad is used to model operations that can return a value or not.

 ## `Result<T, E>` Design Goals

 The `Result<T, E>` monad is used to model operations that can fail or return a value.
-The `Result<T, E>` monad is a generic type that has two type parameters, `T` and `E`, where `T` is the type of the value returned by the operation  uppon success and `E` is the type of the error returned by the operation.
+The `Result<T, E>` monad is a generic type that has two type parameters, `T` and `E`, where `T` is the type of the value returned by the operation  uppon success and `E` is the type of the error returned in case of failure.

 `Result<T, E>` provides a set of methods that allow to chain operations in a functional way:
 * `Map` allows to transform the value returned by the operation, thus modelliing the _happy_ flow